zhangoumeng/zhangoumeng.github.io/_pages/about.md

 **2024/08**
-Our collaborative work with [the Newman Lab](https://dknweb.caltech.edu/) at Caltech entitled "[Investigating 3D microbial community dynamics of the rhizosphere using quantitative phase and fluorescence microscopy](https://www.pnas.org/doi/abs/10.1073/pnas.2403122121)" is now published in *PNAS*!
+Our collaborative work with [the Newman Lab](https://dknweb.caltech.edu/) at Caltech entitled "[Investigating 3D microbial community dynamics of the rhizosphere using quantitative phase and fluorescence microscopy](https://www.pnas.org/doi/abs/10.1073/pnas.2403122121)" is now published in *PNAS!*
 Press coverage [here](https://www.caltech.edu/about/news/new-technology-images-microbes-in-3d/)!